Automakers fund European electric car charging sites to boost demand

 The European network will be based on so-called combined charging system technology, enhancing existing AC and DC charging standards and allowing for ultra-fast power levels of up to 350 kilowatt-hours.

-(Additional reporting by Edward Taylor in Frankfurt; Editing by Maria Sheahan and Dan Grebler)
+(Reporting by Andreas Cremer and Bernie Woodall; Editing by Maria Sheahan and Dan Grebler)